omarfornaroli/posapp/README.md

-# Firebase Studio - POSAPP
+# Firebase Studio - POSIFY

-This is a NextJS starter in Firebase Studio, evolved into a Point of Sale Application (POSAPP).
+This is a NextJS starter in Firebase Studio, evolved into a Point of Sale Application (POSIFY).

 ## Getting Started